 Conservatism is not easy.

-Takes work, it takes thought, conviction against easy answers from the left that do not work, but they sound wonderful.
+It takes thought, conviction against easy answers from the left that do not work, but they sound wonderful.

 And it really grates on a lot of conservatives who have devoted their lives to try to bring the ideology to as many people as possible, remind them it's the structure and basis for the founding of our country.

-Uh Senator McCain successfully targeted the weak, the mushy, the squishy, the jellos, some of the left, the drive-by media.
+Senator McCain successfully targeted the weak, the mushy, the squishy, the jellos, some of the left, the drive-by media.

-The maverick, here's the here's the here's the dirty little secret.
+The maverick, here's the dirty little secret.

-The maverick is swimming with the majority.
+The Maverick is swimming with the majority.

-The maverick is not a maverick.
+The Maverick is not a Maverick.

-The maverick is with the majority.
+The Maverick is with the majority.

 And he's swimming very easily with the tide.

-He's not a maverick.
+He's not a Maverick.

-Back in a moment.
+Back in the boat.

-One more thing on this maverick business, and here's why I think it works.
+And here's why I think it works.

-A maverick, as far as the American people are concerned, is what?
+A Maverick, as far as the American people are concerned, is what?

-And guess who gave us the title maverick associated with John McCain, the drive-by media.
+And guess who gave us the title Maverick associated with John McCain, the drive-by media?

-A focus on personalities and soap operas and this kind of thing.
+They focus on personalities and soap operas and this kind of thing.

-I mean the soap operas of campaigns.
+I mean, the soap operas of campaigns.

 Maverick.

-Greg individualist.
+Rugged individualist.

 Who do you speak his mind?